aws/karpenter-provider-aws/website/content/en/v0.8.2/AWS/launch-templates.md

 The LaunchTemplate is ready to be used.
 Specify it by name in the [Provisioner CRD](../../provisioner/).
 Karpenter will use this template when creating new instances.
+The following is an example of a provisioner using the new template.
+Please replace the `CLUSTER_NAME` with the correct value.

 ```yaml
 apiVersion: karpenter.sh/v1alpha5